-Status of Response Capability and Readiness in the Gulf of Mexico
+Status of Response Capability and Readiness in the Gulf of Mexico and interests.

-DOI and BSEE are working closely with other federal agencies to address the threat of an oil spill in neighboring parts of the Gulf of Mexico that could affect U.S. waters, shores and interests.
 Several other countries on or near the Gulf of Mexico are expected to proceed with offshore drilling in their exclusive economic zones (EEZ) in the near future.
 As you know, the Spanish oil company Repsol has announced its intent to drill offshore wells in Cuba's waters using a newly constructed mobile offshore drilling unit (MODU), the Scarabeo 9.
-In the near future, there also likely will be offshore drilling activity in the EEZs of the Bahamas, and Jamaica, and continuing offshore activity in Mexico's EEZ.
+In the near future, there also likely will be offshore drilling activity in the EEZs of the Bahamas and Jamaica and continuing offshore activity in Mexico's EEZ, including possible activity along the U.S.-Mexico maritime boundary pursuant to a transboundary agreement between the two countries, which is currently under negotiation.
+Formal negotiations of the agreement, which would advance the shared commitment of Presidents Obama and Calderon to promote the safe, efficient and equitable development of transboundary hydrocarbon reservoirs, began in August 2011.
+Multiple rounds of negotiations have followed, and the parties hope to have a final agreement by the end of the year.